Western astrology: Interpretation

-Some astrologers also use the position of various mathematical points such as the Arabic parts.
+Some astrologers also use the position of various mathematical points, such as the Arabic parts.

+Various techniques are used, with different degrees of complexity, to provide what astrologers claim are forecasts or predictive statements about the future, as well as to analyse past and current events.
+These include transits, progressions, and primary directions.
+Different branches of astrology, such as horary and electional astrology, have their own specific sets of techniques.

 The primary angles

 There are four primary angles in the horoscope (though the cusps of the houses are often included as important angles by some astrologers).